 - your general health and level of fitness

-Your surgeon will suggest surgery if it is possible to remove your cancer and you are fit enough to cope with a major operation.
+Surgery gives the best chance of curing bile duct cancer.
+Your surgeon will suggest surgery if it’s possible to remove your cancer and you are fit enough to cope with a major operation.

 Getting a second opinion